flowplayer/wordpress-flowplayer/readme.txt

 [Flowplayer Drive](http://flowplayer.org/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Flowplayer%20Plugin) is an all-round solution for online video sharing and publishing.
 It makes the task of uploading, managing, sharing, and publishing videos extremely simple without sacrificing on quality and speed, and utilizing the latest web video technologies.

 * Maximum browser coverage
-* Optimal device compatibility with 640px video width
+* Multiresolution videos with quality switching
 * Videos optimized for best results
 * Maximum streaming throughout on a global video network
 * Free with Flowplayer watermark